dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-1 Intel Vtune.md

 [^3]: VTune microarchitecture analysis - [https://software.intel.com/en-us/vtune-help-general-exploration-analysis](https://software.intel.com/en-us/vtune-help-general-exploration-analysis).
 In pre-2019 versions of Intel® VTune Profiler, it was called as “General Exploration” analysis.
 [^4]: 7zip benchmark - [https://github.com/llvm-mirror/test-suite/tree/master/MultiSource/Benchmarks/7zip](https://github.com/llvm-mirror/test-suite/tree/master/MultiSource/Benchmarks/7zip).
 [^19]: Per-function view of TMA metrics is a feature unique to Intel® VTune profiler.
 [^20]: Notice that the call stack doesn't lead all the way to the `main` function.
-This happens because, with HW-based collection, VTune uses LBR to sample call stacks, which provides limited depth.
+This happens because, with hardware-based collection, VTune uses LBR to sample call stacks, which provides limited depth.
 Most likely we're dealing with recursive functions here, and to investigate that further users will have to dig into the code.